Features · seven pillars

 AI that doesn't get in the way.

-↳ OpenCV · mupdf · Tesseract · everything reviewable
+↳ OpenCV · mupdf · Tesseract · spec-book chat · everything reviewable

 Find Similar matches one symbol you draw against every instance on the page.
 Confidence is a slider, false positives dismiss with a click, and nothing lands in the takeoff until you accept the set.